PufferFinance/website-docs/docs/unifi-avs-protocol.md

     E -->|Distribute rewards| H[Gateway]
 ```

+#### Claiming Rewards

+Rewards will be distributed for each validator on the L2.
+Validators will be able to claim their rewards by setting a claimer address on the rewards contract by signing an EIP-712 transaction.

+Rewards will be calculated based on the successful participation of the validators in the preconfirmations during each reward period.

+Unclaimed rewards will persist and all of it can be claimed any time in the future in a single transaction.

+In addition to L2 rewards, we might distribute some rewards on the EigenLayer AVS to incentivize node operators and validators to participate in the system.
+Each operator can claim these rewards directly from the EigenLayer's interface.

 ### Slashing Mechanism

 UniFi AVS will employ a DisputeManager contract to handle slashing and incentivize for honest operator behavior: